bhyamy/FinalCSProject/README.md

 ## Order Of Operations For Researchers
 1. **After*** placing the EEG on the subject open the AvtiView program in the EEG computer and go to the TCP Server tab, click on the channels drop down menu and choose 64(EEG)+7(GSR).

+**If the machine 'Athena' will be allowed to connect to the internet first follow these steps if not already done (meaning if there is no executable file of the matlab client-server script):**
+1. Double-click the file 'TcpIpClientMatlabV1'.
+2. Run in the 'Command Window' the 'deploytool' command.
+3. Select 'Application Compiler'.
+4. Fill in Application Name, for example TCPIPClientServer (all of the rest is not necessary).
+5. Press the *blue plus sign* next to 'Add main file' prompt.
+6. Select file 'TcpIpClientMatlabV1'.
+7. Select 'Package' button on the upper right corner of the window.
+8. Wait until finished.
+(If you have encountered any problems contact us at doramrani1010@gmail.com)

+**If there is an executable**
 2. Execute (double click on) the sever-client matlab file on same computer called TCPIPClientServer.
 3. Run VR environment (Unity).